bensmrs/gendarme/README.md

 let json = [%marshal.Json] ~v:("foo", 42) bar
 val json : Gendarme_json.t = `List [`String "foo"; `Int 42]
 ```

+Note that both `[%marshal.Json]` and `[%marshal.Yojson]` work here.
+However, we are encouraging users to abstract from the implementation as much as possible and refer to the data format instead of its implementation library.

 ### Unmarshalling